Last updated on October 31st, 2024 at 02:25 pm

 Millennials: How to find your first house in 2022 One of our longer articles goes through the entire process from locating a real estate agent to making the offer and the many steps that happen after the offer is accepted.
 Read this article after you have read all of the above articles because now you will be ready for the process.

 This process takes from sixty to ninety days from the time you are ready to buy until you have the key.
-It’s an intense period that requires your complete attention and focuses on details.
+It’s an intense period that requires your complete attention and focus on details.
 It’s also the most exciting part of the process.
 Finding that dream home may be a fast or slow process depending on a wide variety of factors discussed in this article.

 We take you through each detail and show you most of the forms you will be required to sign during the process.
 Start working on those hand exercises, your signing hand is about to get busy.